mamertmg/playgrounds/README.md

 - Page to display information about a single playground now uses the datail page design from the detailPage branch.
 - Updated playground model and added event model
 - CRUD for playground entries
+- Creation and deletion of event entries
 - Validation when creating or updating playground entries (WIP)
+- Error handling is a WIP